siran/writing/posts/The PNP Theory of Cause and Effect.md

 * $\nu=0$: Trivial topology (Even $n$).
 * $\nu=1$: Non-trivial topology (Odd $n$, including the fundamental $(1)$ mode).

+**Physically, the $(1)$ mode traps the essence of a "continuous bounce."** The field flows through the core, inverts phase, and re-emerges, effectively reflecting off its own nodal structure without ever encountering a hard boundary.
+This self-referential flow is what dissolves the absolute distinction between "in" and "out," defining them instead as relational phases of the same continuous loop.

 Crucially, $\nu$ is a topological invariant.
 It cannot change continuously; it can only change via a **Phase Slip** (where $\rho \to 0$ at